pallets-eco/flask-caching/docs/index.rst

 - CACHE_MEMCACHED_USERNAME
 - CACHE_MEMCACHED_PASSWORD

-.. note:: Since the SASL Memcached cache types do not use werkzeug's original built-in cache infrastructure, they can be configured with CACHE_OPTIONS.
+.. note:: Unlike MemcachedCache, SASLMemcachedCache can be configured with
+          CACHE_OPTIONS.

 .. versionadded:: 0.10

+.. versionchanged::  1.9.1
+   Deprecated the old name in favour of just using the class name.

 SpreadSASLMemcachedCache
 ````````````````````````

-Set ``CACHE_TYPE`` to ``spreadsaslmemcached`` to use this type.
+Set ``CACHE_TYPE`` to ``SpreadSASLMemcachedCache`` to use this type.
+The old
+name, ``spreadsaslmemcached`` is deprecated and will be removed in
+Flask-Caching 2.0.

 Same as SASLMemcachedCache however, it has the ablity to spread value across
 multiple keys if it is bigger than the memcached treshold which by